dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies2001.md

 add-in gives you a new item on the Data tab: Analysis ➪ Data Analysis.
 If the add-in contains only custom worksheet functions, the new functions appear in the Insert

-Function dialog box, and you see no change in Excel’s user interface.
+Function dialog box, and you see no change in Excel's user interface.

 CHAPTER 21  Creating Excel Add-Ins    357